vagrosu/HermesHackathon2024/README.md

-# CyberCade - Retro Gaming Meets Cyber Security Learning
+# CyberCade - Retro Gaming Meets Cyber Security

 CyberCade, created during the 24-hour Hermes Hackathon, is a web-based, retro-inspired arcade of games that blends classic gaming with interactive cyber security learning.
 Powered by the ChatGPT API, the app provides intelligent hints and validates answers to give a better learning experience.